Kudla--Rapoport cycles and derivatives of local densities: Introduction

 Let $\mathbb{V}$ be the \emph{incoherent} $\mathbb{A}_{F}/\mathbb{A}_{F_0}$-hermitian space nearby $V$ such that $\mathbb{V}$ is totally positive definite and $\mathbb{V}_v \cong V_v$ for all finite places $v$.
 Let $\varphi_K\in \sS(\mathbb{V}^n_f)$ be a $K$-invariant (where $K$ acts on $\mathbb{V}_f$ via the second factor $K_G$) factorizable Schwartz function such that $\varphi_{K,v}=\mathbf{1}_{(\Lambda_v)^n}$ at all $v$ inert in $F$.
 Let $T\in \Herm_n(F)$ be a nonsingular hermitian matrix of size $n$.
 Associated to $(T,\varphi_K)$ we construct arithmetic cycles $\mathcal{Z}(T,\varphi_K)$ over $\mathcal{M}_K$ (\S\ref{sec:glob-kudla-rapop-1}) generalizing the \emph{Kudla--Rapoport cycles} $\mathcal{Z}(T)$ in \cite{Kudla2014}.
 Analogous to the local situation (\ref{eq:intL}), we may define its local arithmetic intersection numbers $\Int_{T,v}(\varphi_K)$ at finite places $v$ (\S\ref{sec:local-arithm-inters}).
 Using the star product of Kudla's Green functions, we also define its local arithmetic intersection number $\Int_{T,v}(\sy,\varphi_K)$ at infinite places (\S\ref{sec:local-arithm-sieg}), which depends on a parameter $\sy\in \Herm_n(F_\infty)_{>0}$ where $F_\infty=F \otimes_{F_0}\mathbb{R}^\Phi\cong \mathbb{C}^\Phi$.
 Combining all the local arithmetic numbers together, define the \emph{global arithmetic intersection number}, or the \emph{arithmetic degree} of the Kudla--Rapoport cycle $\mathcal{Z}(T,\varphi_K)$, It is closely related to the usual arithmetic degree on the Gillet--Soul\'e arithmetic Chow group $\wCh^n_\mathbb{C}(\mathcal{M}_K)$ (\S\ref{sec:arithm-degr-kudla}).

 On the other hand, associated to $\varphi=\varphi_K \otimes \varphi_\infty\in\sS(\mathbb{V}^n)$, where $\varphi_{\infty}$ is the Gaussian function, there is a classical \emph{incoherent Eisenstein series} $E(\sz, s,\varphi_K)$ (\S\ref{sec:incoh-eisenst-seri-1}) on the hermitian upper half space This is essentially the Siegel Eisenstein series associated to a standard Siegel--Weil section of the degenerate principal series (\S\ref{sec:sieg-eisenst-seri}).
 The Eisenstein series here has a meromorphic continuation and a functional equation relating $s\leftrightarrow -s$.
 The central value $E(\sz, 0, \varphi_K)=0$ by the incoherence.
-We thus consider its \emph{central derivative} It has a decomposition into the central derivative of the Fourier coefficients
+We thus consider its \emph{central derivative} Associated to an additive character $\psi: \mathbb{A}_{F_0}/F_0\rightarrow \mathbb{C}^\times$, it has a decomposition into the central derivative of the Fourier coefficients

 Now we can state our first application to the global Kudla--Rapoport conjecture \cite[Conjecture 11.10]{Kudla2014}, which asserts an identity between the arithmetic degree of Kudla--Rapoport cycles and the derivative of nonsingular Fourier coefficients of the incoherent Eisenstein series.